 “Then we pretty much came up with the first three songs on the second album, which was Demolition’s, where Jimmy did the lyrics, then we did Cool, Cocky, Bad (Honky Tonk Man), and the song made for Jimmy called Crank It Up.
 So we had three songs on the Piledriver: The Wrestling Album II (1987).
 That’s where it all began for us.”

 The first wrestling theme song created by JJ Maguire and Jimmy Hart:

-JJ Maguire explained that he went to most events at the time, but sometimes Jimmy came up to him on short notice telling him that a wrestler needed a theme song within the next couple of days.
+JJ Maguire explained that he went to most events at the time, but sometimes Jimmy approached him on short notice, telling him that a wrestler needed a theme song within the next couple of days.
 Maguire then worked on the song and played it for Jimmy over the phone.
 Any suggestions on the melody or lyrics were taken into consideration or added.

-“Sometimes I would drive or fly to wherever the wrestler that needed a theme was, and I would look at him and his gimmick, the outfit, get an idea what his banter was, and moves.
+“Sometimes I would drive or fly to wherever the wrestler that needed a theme was, and I would look at him and his gimmick, the outfit, get an idea of his banter, and moves.
 I would come up with a song that fits that character.
 I didn’t just write random songs saying, ‘This’ll work for somebody.’

 “Each song was custom fit for the particular talent.
 I’d sometimes do a quick outline at the matches, and if Vince liked the concept, I’d tell him when I could have the complete song done.
 It wasn’t just something pulled out of thin air.”

 JJ Maguire had to adapt as better technology became available, but it all started with a four-track cassette machine and a lot of creativity.